SUSHANT-0210/banglore-house-price-prediction/README.md

-# Bangalore House Price Prediction
+# Bangalore House Price Prediction: A Machine Learning Project

 This project is about predicting house prices in Bangalore.
 The dataset used for this project was obtained from Kaggle.